Follow in the Wake of Legendary Explorers on a Voyage to Remote Icebound Realms

 Depart on an overnight flight to Keflavik, Iceland, where the international airport lies about 45 minutes outside

 Reykjavik.
-Arriving on Day 2, transfer to our hotel in Iceland's compact capital, then choose between two afternoon activities: a guided overview of the historic Old Town at the heart of this lively seaside city, which includes a visit to Hallgrimskirkja Cathedral with its imposing Art Deco spire, or an excursion to the famous Blue Lagoon for a soak in the geothermal waters, with the option to add the signature spa treatment, a floating massage
+Arriving on Day 2, transfer to our hotel in Iceland's compact capital, then take a guided tour of the historic Old Town at the heart of this lively seaside city, which includes a visit to Hallgrimskirkja Cathedral with its imposing Art Deco spire.

 Day 3: Reykjavik / Kangerlussuaq, Greenland—Embark